 In our interior projects, the attempt is to create spaces with equilibrium and a classic base.

-In this pre-existing framework, the custom-made furnishings, made in Turkey based on our design, become the element of contemporaneity that dialogues with the memory of the house.
+In this pre-existing framework, the custom-made furnishings, realised by craftsmen based on our design, become the element of contemporaneity that dialogues with the memory of the house.

 Area: 130 sqm

 Contractor: Impresa Edile Matteo Gedruschi

 Window Fitters: BF Legno

 Photography: Francesca Iovene